 In this context, ex-combatants in the village of Conejo requested measures to reinvigorate their local culture as a reparation measure.
 To this end, a participatory methodology was designed linking intangible cultural heritage capacity-building strategies and inventorying with the ‘Memory and Heritage’ approach of the Ministry of Culture of Colombia, directed at safeguarding living heritage and collective memory to reconstruct the social fabric, diagnose cultural damage and foster symbolic reparation and cultural healing among communities affected by armed conflict.
 The proposed project – presented as an emergency request – sets out to promote new forms of coexistence, reconciliation and integration around the community’s local intangible cultural heritage.
-UNESCO and Colombia will present this project at the first Paris Peace Forum taking place from 11 to 13 November 2018 in Paris.
+UNESCO and Colombia presented this project at the first Paris Peace Forum which took place from 11 to 13 November 2018 in Paris.

 News and activities:

 - 2018-11-11 – Paris Peace Forum

 - 2018-09-14 – Colombia bets on intangible cultural heritage for peacebuilding

 25/03/2019 - 08/06/2020 – My Heritage, My Region: strategy for capacity-building in social management of the intangible cultural heritage in two departments of the Colombian Orinoco region01/10/2019 - 31/03/2020 – Tais, traditional textile